adalundhe/hedra/README.md

 Hedra is a Python performance and scalable unit/integration testing framework that makes creating and running complex test workflows easy.

-These workflows are written as directed acrylic graphs in Python, where each graph is specified as a collection of Python classes referred to as <b>stages</b>.
+These workflows are written as directed acyclic graphs in Python, where each graph is specified as a collection of Python classes referred to as <b>stages</b>.
 Each Stage may then specify async Python methods which are then wrapped in Python decorators (referred to as <b>hooks</b>), which that Stage will then execute.
 The hook wrapping a method tells Hedra both what the action does and when to execute it.
 In combination, stages and hooks allow you to craft test workflows that can mimic real-world user behavior, optimize framework performance, or interact with a variety of Hedra's powerful integrations.

 <br/>